sbdchd/squawk/docs/docs/disallowed-unique-constraint.md

 ## problem

-Adding a `UNIQUE` constraint requires an `ACCESS EXCLUSIVE` lock which blocks reads.
+Adding a `UNIQUE` constraint requires an `ACCESS EXCLUSIVE` lock which blocks reads and writes to the table while the index is built.

 ## solution